Mozo guides

 A good ongoing interest rate:

 • One of the main points of using a savings account instead of a regular everyday account is that you’ll earn more interest.
-So make sure to look for an account with a high interest rate.
-Just don’t forget that savings accounts usually have a variable interest rate so they are subject to fluctuation and change.
+So choose an account with a high interest rate.
+Of course, savings accounts usually have a variable interest rate so they are subject to change in line with the official cash rate.

 Withdrawal flexibility:

 • Most savings accounts let you withdraw money as you like, but that’s not always the case.
-48 of the savings accounts in Mozo’s database will drop the bonus offers rate if you withdraw in the month.
+Many of the savings accounts in Mozo’s database will drop the bonus offer rate if you withdraw within the month.

 A linked transaction account: